neos/neos-development-collection/README.md

 - `Fusion` (for backend)
   - **Activation**: We load a custom `resource://Neos.EventSourcedNeosAdjustments/Private/Fusion/Backend/Root.fusion` using `Views.yaml`.
 TODO: make dependent on feature flag?
   - custom `NodeInfoHelper`, calling to a custom `NodePropertyConverterService`
+- adjust the *DimensionSwitcher* JS component in `Resources/Private/UiAdapter`
 - TODO: this is not everything yet.